puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 ### Task Metadata

 Tasks can include the following metadata in the task's YAML file.
-This file is called  `metadata.yaml` and exists in `tasks/NAME.task` where `NAME` is the task name.
+This file is called  `metadata.yaml` and exists in `tasks/<NAME>.task` where `NAME` is the task name.
+Therefore, the task name looks like this: `tasks/<NAME>.task/metadata.yaml

     ---
     description: HUMAN READABLE DESCRIPTION